syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

  You can import the RTF file content into the Rich Text Editor using our Uploader component and EJ1 Syncfusion.
 EJ.Export, Syncfusion.DocIO libraries for RTF to HTML conversions.

- You can import the RTF file in the uploader, and once the file is uploaded successfully, We can replace the editor value with the converted HTML text and also can export the RichTextEditor value to the RTF file.
+ You can import the RTF file in the uploader, and once the file is uploaded successfully, You can able to replace the editor value with the converted HTML text and also can export the RichTextEditor value to the RTF file.

 {% tabs %}
 {% highlight razor tabtitle="~/import-rte-editor.razor" %}